IATI/IATI-Extra-Documentation/en/organisation-standard/overview/example-xml.rst

 Considerations
 --------------
-This is a sample XML and not intended to reflect any real organisations or entities.
+This is a *example usage XML* and not intended to reflect any real organisations or entities.

 Extracts from this example are used throughout this documentation.